 For all of these reasons, it is my belief that increasing the minimum wage IS NOT THE BEST SOLUTION, in terms of organizing against economic inequality.

 Nevertheless, this issue is more complicated than simply raising the minimum wage.
 Grass roots organizers essentially need to view this issue in terms of wage gaps and not simply minimum wage increases.
 The real issue, then becomes the difference between higher and lower class wages, which have continued to distance themselves over time.

 The gap between the very rich and everyone else is wider than at any time since the 1920s. pic.twitter.com/f6pf3CYLxO

 — Bernie Sanders (@BernieSanders) October 27, 2015

-In many ways, paying workers a fair wage benefits everybody in the U.S. economy.
+Nevertheless, in many ways, paying workers a fairer wage, benefits everybody in the U.S. economy.

-My opinion is minimum wage shouldn’t be a matter of legislation.
-Yet, due to the shy and quiet nature of most Americans today, protests and concrete action never seem to take place, in terms of American economics.
-This is perhaps the most corrupt offshoot of America’s ever evolving, “prescription drug epidemic,” in terms of America’s willingness, to accept anything short of, “a living wage,” to begin with.
+However, in my opinion, minimum wage shouldn’t be a matter of legislation.
+Yet, due to the shy and quiet nature of most Americans today, protests and concrete action, never seem to take place, in terms of American economics.
+This is perhaps the most corrupt offshoot of America’s constantly evolving, “prescription drug epidemic,” in terms of America’s willingness, to accept anything short of, “a living wage,” to begin with.

 Furthermore, when corporations drive employees into the ground through unfair wages, businesses are doing nothing but hurting themselves.
 Yet, increasing the federal minimum wage doesn’t necessarily attack the heart of this issue.
 This is because the real issue, is often times unfair corporate pay structures and revolving door employment, which in turn become aspects of American greed.